 - cbsa.info (potential fail)

-This not a universal rule.
+This is not a universal rule.
 YMCA.com will work.
-If people know the acronym or what it stands for you can sometimes get away with it.
+If people know the acronym or what it stands for, you can sometimes get away with it.
+Do you have the marketing budget to make your acronym work?

 Test 4 – Underscores?